An audio interface is a hardware that expands and enhances the sound capabilities of other hardware such as the

 - Drivers hard to find

-Audient iD4 is not just compatible with USB plugins but can also be connected to Apple’s camera kit, as well as iPhone and iPad.
+Audient iD4 is not just compatible with a USB plugin but can also be connected to Apple’s camera kit, as well as iPhone and iPad.
 This interface possesses value and usability at the same time, with a good price and features like expensive hardware, this really is a good buy.
 So far the best USB audio interface you can see at this price range.

 - Excellent preamp

 - Compatible and flexible

 This audio interface features a premium ultra-low noise, high headroom analog mixer and posses 2 state-of-the-art XENYX Mic Preamps comparable to stand-alone boutique preamps.
 In addition, it also has studio-grade compressors with super-easy “one-knob” functionality and control LED for professional vocal and instrumental sound,

 Behringer Xenyx Q802USB has built-in stereo USB/Audio Interface to connect directly to your computer.
 When purchased, you will also have a free access to the audio recording, editing and podcasting software plus 150 instrument effect plug-ins that are downloadable at behringer.com.

 - Noisy circuitry